jkellie/subscriply/API_README.md

 #Subscriply API

-The Subscriply API provides a number of endpoints for basic user and subscription information.
+The Subscriply API provides a number of endpoints for basic user, subscription, and transaction information.

 #Requests